BD-KD: Balancing the Divergences for Online Knowledge Distillation: Methodology

-Hinton et al. \cite{hinton2015distilling} introduce the vanilla knowledge distillation method where soft labels obtained from a pre-trained teacher is used to train a student network with lower capacity.
-The objective function consists of two terms (Eq.\ref{eq:kd}); classic CE loss ,$L_{CE}$, that minimizes the distance between student's prediction and hard labels and the KL divergence loss,$D_{KL}$, whose goal is to bring student's logit closer to the one of teacher.
+Our framework is presented in Figure \ref{fig:framework}.
+In the original distillation method of \cite{hinton2015distilling}, soft labels obtained from a pre-trained teacher are used to train a student network.
+In this form of KD, the objective function used to guide the student's training consists of two terms: (1) classic cross-entropy loss, $L_{CE}$, that minimizes the distance between student's prediction and hard labels, and (2) the distillation loss, which consists of the KL divergence, $L_{Distill} = L_{KL}$, whose goal is to bring student's logits closer to that of the teacher.

-where $y$ is the one-hot representation of the ground-truth label for the sample $x$, ${\hat{y}^t}$ and ${\hat{y}^s}$ are the soft label predicted for $x$ by the teacher and student respectively $y_k$ means the kth element of the vector $y$ and finally $c$ is the total number of classes. $D_{KL}$ described in Eq.\ref{eq:kd} is known as the forward KL divergence in the literature, a popular metric to measure the deviation of one distribution from another.
-One major shortcoming of forward KL divergence is its potential tendency to overestimate the uncertainty of the original distribution.
-For the remaining of this section, we describe this problem in more details and propose a simple solution.

-Given the asymmetric nature of $KL$ divergence, there are two ways to measure the statistical distance between two a fixed distribution, $p$, and a random one denoted as $q$: forward KL (Eq.\ref{eq:forward_kl}) and reverse KL (Eq.\ref{eq:reverse_kl}).

-Forward KL is known to exhibits \textit{mean-seeking} behaviour. what that means is that minimizing the forward KL divergence forces $q(x)$ to have high probability values wherever $p(x)$ has high values (Eq.\ref{eq:forward_kl_explained}).
-To achieve that, $q(x)$ ends up covering all the modes which can come at the cost of over-estimating the uncertainty of the original distribution $p$.

-An alternative to forward KL is reverse KL divergence expressed in Eq.\ref{eq:reverse_kl}.
-Unlike forward KL, reverse KL is known to have \textit{mode-seeking} property.
-To understand why, we break the reversed KL into two terms (see Eq.\ref{eq:reverse_kl_explained}); the first term on the right pushes $q(x)$ to have high values where $p(x)$ is high.
-There is, however, no penalty for missing a mode and as a result $q$ might end up fitting to only one of the modes of $p$ which can cause the uncertainty of $q$ to be less than that of $p$.

-Fig.\ref{fig:over-under} illustrates how, for an identical $p$, forward and reverse KL can lead to two $q$s with opposite uncertainty estimation properties.
-While forward KL encourages $q$ to assign non-zero values to all $x$s, reverse KL can lead to a $q$ that only covers the largest mode in $p$ and avoids others.
-It is therefore not far-fetch to assume that minimizing forward KL can result in distributions that are prone to have higher uncertainty than the original $p$ and minimizing reverse KL can have the exact opposite effect.
+The type of KL divergence used in most KD approaches is the \textbf{\emph{forward KL}}: \boldmath{$KL(p^t||p^s) = \sum_{x} p^t(x) \log\left(\frac{p^t(x)}{p^s(x)}\right)$}, where $p^t$ and $p^s$ are the softmax probabilities of the teacher and the student, respectively.
+One major shortcoming of forward KL divergence is that it can overestimate the original distribution's uncertainty \cite{minka2005divergence,murphy2012machine}.
+More details about understanding the over-estimation and under-estimation can be found in the supplemental material.
+The KL divergence is asymmetrical.
+A variant of the forward KL acts in the opposite direction, and is known as the \textbf{\emph{reverse KL}}: $ KL(p^s||p^t) = \sum_{x} p^s(x) \log\left(\frac{p^s(x)}{p^t(x)}\right)$.